jennybuni/retrobun/content/posts/final-fantasy-7/index.md

 ⸻

-Here’s one for the trivia lovers: the North American version of Final Fantasy VII has a handful of small translation quirks that have become cult favorites.
+Here’s one for the trivia lovers: The english version of Final Fantasy VII has a handful of small translation quirks that have become cult favorites.
 “This guy are sick” — yes, that was an actual line in the game.
 Another gem: early Japanese promotional materials showed Cloud wielding a gun instead of the Buster Sword!
 Imagine how different gaming posters would look if that stuck.

 Oh, and if you ever find the Final Fantasy VII International edition from Japan (with an extra disc of bonus content and developer interviews), it’s one of the most fascinating imports you can add to your shelf.
 That set even includes an art-filled guidebook tucked neatly into the jewel case.

 ![Manual](ff7manual.HEIC)

 ⸻

 Playing Final Fantasy VII today feels like visiting an old friend.
 Sure, the polygons are blocky, and yes, Cloud’s hands still look like he’s wearing Lego mittens — but none of that matters once you hear that battle theme kick in.
 It’s a game that reminds us what storytelling felt like before endless DLCs and patches — a self-contained odyssey that somehow still feels larger than life.